citrus/spree_drop_shipping/README.md

 License
 -------

-Copyright (c) 2011 Spencer Steffen, released under the New BSD License All rights reserved.
+Copyright (c) 2011 Spencer Steffen and Citrus, released under the New BSD License All rights reserved.